vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

 ![](unnamed-chunk-3-1.png)

 Visual inspection reveals a strong positive linear relationship between livable area and assessment value, confirming the appropriateness of a linear model.

-3. (4 pts) Use R to find the equation for the regression line with Assessment as the response variable and Living Area as the predictor variable.
-Report the resulting equation (rather than simply showing R output).

 ### Regression Analysis and Results
 I developed a simple linear regression model with Assessment as the response variable and Livable Area as the predictor: